Play On (Carrie Underwood album): Promotion

 Prior to the release of Play On, three promotional singles were made available by iTunes.
 "Mama's Song" released on October 12 followed by "Temporary Home" which was released on October 20 and "Undo It" released on October 27.
 Billboard.com also posted a 60-second clip of each song being released on iTunes.

 On October 16, 2009, Underwood performed in Singapore to promote the album to the Asian media.
 The album was released on November 2 in various parts of Asia, followed by a November 3 release in the United States.
-Underwood performed on The Late Show with David Letterman on November 2, and performed a special outdoor concert at Lincoln Center on Good Morning America on the release day, and rounded out her week with a visit to Live with Regis and Kelly on November 5.
+Underwood performed on Late Show with David Letterman on November 2, and performed a special outdoor concert at Lincoln Center on Good Morning America on the release day, and rounded out her week with a visit to Live with Regis and Kelly on November 5.

 She debuted several of her singles at the Academy of Country Music Awards and the Country Music Association Awards.

-She also appeared on several shows to promote her album including Late Show with David Letterman, The Ellen DeGeneres Show, Live With Regis and Kelly, Good Morning America, The Tonight Show on NBC, Jimmy Kimmel Live!, American Music Awards, CNN International, and at the Grand Ole Opry.
+She also appeared on several shows to promote her album including Late Show with David Letterman, The Ellen DeGeneres Show, Live With Regis and Kelly, Good Morning America, The Tonight Show with Conan O'Brien, Jimmy Kimmel Live!, American Music Awards, CNN International, and at the Grand Ole Opry.

 On the November 16, 2009, episode of The Tonight Show with Conan O'Brien, Underwood performed "Temporary Home", which became the second official single from Play On.